proxy-wasm/spec/abi-versions/v0.2.1/README.md

 [serialized] headers (`serialized_headers_data`,
 `serialized_headers_size`).

-This can be used as long as HTTP response headers were not send downstream.
+This can be used as long as HTTP response headers were not sent downstream.

 Returned `status` value is:
 - `OK` on success.